-The School of Nursing offers three graduate programs leading to the degrees Master of Science in Nursing, Specialist in Clinical Nursing, and Doctor of Nursing Science.
-For information concerning Master's, Specialist, and Doctoral study, write or call the Academic Counselor, Graduate Programs, Indiana University School of Nursing, 1100 West Michigan Street, Indianapolis, Indiana 46223, (317) 264-2618.
+The School of Nursing offers two graduate programs leading to the degrees Master of Science in Nursing, and Doctor of Nursing Science.
+For information concerning master's, and doctoral study, write or call the Office of the Academic Counselor, Graduate Programs, Indiana University School of Nursing, 610 Barnhill Drive, Indianapolis, Indiana 46223, (317) 264-2618.

-The Master's Degree Program.
-This program admits registered nurses with baccalaureate degrees in nursing who are preparing for advanced nursing practice, clinical specialization, nursing administration, and offers the degree Master of Science in Nursing.
+The Master's Degree Program This program admits registered nurses with baccalaureate degrees in nursing who are preparing for advanced nursing practice, clinical specialization, nursing administration, and offers the degree Master of Science in Nursing.